exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 * Leverages block storage (like 7.x) and therefore does not support object-store based storage-compute decoupling
 * Single cluster only (multi-cluster architecture not supported)

-### Does Exasol 8 come with an administration application like ExaOperation
+### Does Exasol 8 come with an administration application like ExaOperation?

 As more and more customers automate installation and configuration, Exasol 8 does not come with an administration UI.
 V8 comes with powerful APIs and configuration/installation tools.
 Please have look at the Exasol 8 documentation (https://docs.exasol.com/db/latest/home.htm).